remusa/algorithms-practice/concepts/cheat-sheet.md

   * Instead of listening for a change on the inputs directly (the children elements), we should look for an HTML element that is going to be on the page when the page initially loads (the parent element).
 * **Event bubbling or event propagation**: place an event listener on a single parent HTML element that lives above a HTML child, and that event listener will get executed whenever an event occurs on any of its child nodes — even if these node children are added to the page after the initial load!.

-* **Prototypal Inheritance**: all objects have a `prototype` property.
+* **Prototypal inheritance**: all objects have a `prototype` property.
 If we try to access a property on an object and JS doesn't find, it will try to look for it in the `prototype`, and the `prototype`'s `prototype`.
 This is how JavaScript simulates inheritance.
   * *Get the prototype of an object*: use `Object.getPrototypeOf(<object>`.
   * *Determining if a property lives on the prototype*: use `<object>.hasOwnProperty`.
   * *Check if an object is an instance of a Class*: use `<object> instanceof <Class>`.

-* `this`: refers to the current execution context.
+* `this`: refers to the current execution context, determined by how the function was called.
   * If the `new` keyword is used when calling the function, this inside the function is a brand new object.
   * If `apply`, `call`, or `bind` are used to call/create a function, `this` inside the function is the object that is passed in as the argument.
   * If a function is called as a method, such as `obj.method()` , `this` is the object that the function is a property of.